RetellAI/retell-custom-llm-python-demo/README.md

-You should see a fowarding address like `https://dc14-2601-645-c57f-8670-9986-5662-2c9a-adbd.ngrok-free.app`, and you are going to take the IP address, prepend it with wss, postpend with `llm-websocket` path and use that in the [dashboard](https://beta.retellai.com/dashboard) to create a new `agent`.
-Now the `agent` you created should connect with your localhost.
+You should see a fowarding address like `https://dc14-2601-645-c57f-8670-9986-5662-2c9a-adbd.ngrok-free.app`, and you are going to take the hostname `dc14-2601-645-c57f-8670-9986-5662-2c9a-adbd.ngrok-free.app`, prepend it with `wss://`, postpend with
+`/llm-websocket` (the route setup to handle LLM websocket connection in the code) to create the url to use in the [dashboard](https://beta.retellai.com/dashboard) to create a new agent.
+Now the agent you created should connect with your localhost.

 The custom LLM URL would look like `wss://dc14-2601-645-c57f-8670-9986-5662-2c9a-adbd.ngrok-free.app/llm-websocket`